imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 # The ItemCollection
 The Imixs ItemCollection is a generic value object used by the Imixs-Workflow API.
 You can see an ItemCollection as a kind of document which contains a set of properties (called _Items_).
 Each Item of an ItemCollection consists of a name and a value.
 The value of an Item can be any serializeable data object.
 So an ItemCollection is a very flexible data structure.

 Each Workitem processed by the Imixs-Workflow engine is represented by an instance of an ItemCollection.
 But also other Entities used by the Imixs-Workflow - like the Model Entities - are represented in the same object structure.
 The ItemCollection provides methods which makes it very easy to create, access or modify the properties of an ItemCollection.

+### Setter Methods
+The ItemCollection provides different methods to set or update items values.
+Any seralizable object can be set as a value.
+Internally a value is always represented as a List.
 See the following example:

     import org.imixs.workflow.ItemCollection;

     ItemCollection myItemCollection=new ItemCollection();